-RSCM Voices (South) is a self-funding group.
-The subscription rates are as follows:
+RSCM Voices (South) subscription rates are as follows:

-Individual/junior/student RSCM members receive a 25% discount: £27 for adults and £15 for children.
-If more than one family member is joining the choir there is a 50% discount (on the full price) for second person, ie: £18 for additional adult and £10 for each additional child.
+Individual/Student RSCM members receive a 25% discount: £27.
+If more than one family member is joining the choir there is a 50% discount (on the full price) for second person, ie.: £18.

-Bursary details are available from Andrew Robson at email@example.com.
+Bursary details are available from the Administrator, Andrew Robson at firstname.lastname@example.org.

 When you have submitted your application form (including your availability) you will begin to receive emails with invitations to various events.
 The choir’s Director will audition new members individually at some point during those events which are early in the season (eg the Choral Workshops and Training Days).
 You should obtain and bring along the full music programme for the day, as advertised, and be prepared to join in all rehearsals and the final performance.
 The dress code for Workshops and Training Days is ‘casual’, but for all other events please bring your choir robes as usually worn and black shoes.